Meet Jania Bailey & Amanda Berry

 Importance of the FDD

 A 200+ page Franchise Disclosure Document (FDD) can be intimidating.
 However, it’s crucial to your due diligence process and your success with a franchise system.
 Jania Bailey, CEO of FranNet, encourages you to whip out that highlighting pen and get to studying!
-Remember that a local FranNet Consultant is standing by to help make this research process a lot less daunting for you!
+Remember that a FranNet Consultant is standing by to help make this research process a lot less daunting for you!

 Why is it Important to Understand the Financial Health of the Franchisor?